Apgar Lookout Trail

 From Apgar Lookout, and the area surrounding the fire tower, hikers will have grand views of the entire length of Lake McDonald, as well as the high peaks into the heart of Glacier.
 Unfortunately those views are partially obstructed by trees and a TV transmitter tower, but are nonetheless still spectacular.

 During the early part of the day you'll be looking straight into the sun from this vantage point.
 The views, as well as the photo opportunities, would be much better if you waited until the afternoon to begin your hike.
 However, given the amount of exposure on this hike, it's likely to be much hotter in the afternoon.

-The two story wood frame lookout on the premises was built in 1929.
+The original lookout was constructed in 1929, but burned down only two weeks after its completion.
+It was immediately replaced with the current two-story wood frame structure on the premises today.
 Although no longer in use, the fire tower is considered an historical structure, and is listed on the National Register of Historic Places.
 Also at the site is a TV transmitter tower that's currently being used by a Kalispell television station with a special use permit to operate within Glacier National Park.

 The village, mountain, fire tower and trail are all named after Milo Apgar, who was among the first permanent families to settle on Lake McDonald in the early 1890s.
 Mr. Apgar built homes and cabins for tourists in this area, which would later become Apgar Village.

 The Apgar Lookout Trail is also one of the first trails with great views to be snow free in the park, making this an excellent choice for an early season hike.